Gender law impasse can be broken - Sarwar

 The standoff between the UK and Scottish governments over gender recognition reform can be resolved, according to Scottish Labour.

-Anas Sarwar said there were "challenges" over the impact on single sex spaces but said the UK government's blocking of the law was wrong.
+Anas Sarwar said there were "challenges" over the impact on single-sex spaces but said the UK government's blocking of the law was wrong.

 Instead, he called on the Equalities and Human Rights Commission to help resolve concerns over implementation.